anusheela2024/anusheela2024.github.io/_pages/about.md

 ---

 Hello!
 I am Anusheela, currently a Postdoctoral Researcher at the Argonne National Laboratory.
-My research focuses on ...
+My research focuses on X-ray characterization to study atomic scale interfacial structures.

 Prior to this, I completed my PhD from the Northwestern University.<br>